nrwl/nx-apollo-angular-example/README.md

       - "typescript-apollo-angular"
 ```

-This configuration will grab all of our GraphQL files and generate all of the needed types and services to consume the API.
+This configuration grabs all of your GraphQL files and generates all of the needed types and services to consume the API.

-To actually run this code generator, we’ll add a new task to our Angular project in our workspace:
+Add a new task in `angular.json` to run this code generator:

 ```json
 // angular.json